alf45tar/PedalinoMini/README.md

   >Goal is 284 stars.
 Starting point is 142 stars as of April 5th, 2021.

-- **3 months from now**
+- **3 months from May 12th, 2021**

   _Be patience if you are not ready to add a star._

-  >Goal is reached on July 4th, 2021.
+  >Goal is reached on August 11th, 2021.

 When one of the previous goals will be reached sponsors will continue to receive in advance new versions and new goals will set.

-Included in the sponsors only version as of Apr 5th, 2021:
+Next release to sponsors only will be the official [PedalinoMini Case 1](https://github.com/alf45tar/PedalinoMini-Case-1).

+The following features

-- Detection and actions triggered on REPEAT PRESSED and LONG RELEASE event.
+- Detection and actions triggered on REPEAT PRESSED and LONG RELEASE event
 - Latest Bootstrap 5 release and WebUI themes

+has been released to public on May 12th, 2021 thanks to the following sponsors: @MaxZak2020, @Alt Shift Creative, @serhatsoyyigit, @Kubbik1, @rigr, @jwyse, @teopost, @davidin73, @juani13973, @ba********, @MiqViq, @jisv48.

 ## Bill of materials

-The shortest bill of materials ever: an ESP32 board and a OLED display.
+The shortest bill of materials ever: an ESP32 board and a OgoLED display.
 That's it.

 - Any ESP32 board supported by [Arduino core for ESP32 WiFi chip](https://github.com/espressif/arduino-esp32)
   - Tested on [DOIT ESP32 DevKit V1](https://github.com/SmartArduino/SZDOITWiKi/wiki/ESP8266---ESP32) 4M dual-mode Wi-Fi and Bluetooth module